christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ### Serving your webpage on the internet

 Every Github repository has the capability of serving html files (web page files) contained in the repository, this is called github pages.
 How this works depends a little bit on the specific repository you are using.
 For this repository the webpage is served from the `root` folder.
 The example files are set so that when you compile the example in RStudio, the output automatically goes into the `root` folder (which is your project folder).
-As the final step, we have to tell GitHub to serve the html files in your root folder as a website:
+As the final step, we have to tell GitHub to serve the html files in your root folder as a website (https://github.com/TUHHStartupEngineers/bdsc-YourUserName):

 {{< figure src="/img/courses/dat_sci/01/github_pages_settings_01.png" caption="1.
 Go to your github account, navigate to your journal repository and click the settings button in the top right corner." >}}

 {{< figure src="/img/courses/dat_sci/01/github_pages_settings_02_new.png" caption="2.
-Scroll down and select the master Branch and make sure the option to serve from the root folder is set.
-Press Save.
-(You should see a little green message above the github pages options with a link to your new webpage)." >}}
+Select `Pages` in the menu on the left, select the main Branch and make sure the option to serve from the root folder is set.
+Press Save. (after a while you should see a little green message above the github pages options with a link to your new webpage)." >}}

 That's it.
 Now you can navigate to your new homepage via the link in the greenbox.
 It may take a while until you can reach it.
+The initial password is `test`.
+We will change that in the next steps.

 {{< figure src="/img/courses/dat_sci/01/github_desktop_06_commit.png" caption="3.
-To upload any changes to your content you have to *commit* your changes to github using github dektop (if you are familiar with git you are free to use another method to commit your changes).
+To upload any changes to your content (e.g. the author name or the date in the `01_tidyverse.Rmd` file) you have to *commit* your changes to github using github dektop (if you are familiar with git you are free to use another method to commit your changes).
 As shown in this Figure you see that GitHub Desktop detects the changes automatically after saving your files (don't forget to build your website again after any changes.
 Otherwise the html files won't be affected by any changes to your .Rmd-files).
 Select all of the files that you want to commit on the left panel.
 Write a short note to describe the changes in the box at the bottom left. `Press commit to master.`" >}}

 {{< figure src="/img/courses/dat_sci/01/github_desktop_07_push.png" caption="4.
 Press `Push origin` and wait a couple of minutes.
 Your changes should now be served on your website" >}}